twisteroidambassador/prettysocks/README.md

 Install and configure [Dante proxy server][2] on a dual-stack server, configure your browser to use it, and hit up
-<http://ipv6-test.com/>.
+<https://ipv6-test.com/>.
 In **Browser - Fallback** you will see a big
 red **"no"**, and the site will advise you to **Upgrade your web browser**.
-Of course, it's not your browser at fault, but the proxy server.
+Of course, it's not your browser at fault, but the proxy server's, for using a simple connection algorithm that has not kept up with the times.

-That's why I have written `prettysocks`, so that even when using a proxy server, my browser still get the benefit of Happy Eyeballs and all the goodness of IPv6.
+The purpose of `prettysocks` is to be a dual-stack friendly proxy server, so that browsers behind it still get the benefit of Happy Eyeballs and all the goodness of IPv6.

 ## Features

-`prettysocks` implements these Happy Eyeballs v2 features specified in [RFC 8305][1]:

-* Asynchronous hostname resolution: IPv6 and IPv4 addresses for a given hostname are resolved in parallel, and connection attempts start before all addresses are resolved.
+Happy Eyeballs v2 is specified in [RFC 8305][1].
+There are two implementations of Happy Eyeballs that `prettysocks` can use: Python asyncio built-in, or the [`async-stagger` module][3].
+Both provide the following features:

 * Interleaving addresses by family: connection attempts will use IPv6 and IPv4 addresses alternatively.